Bulzeye89/UFOs/README.md

   2. The data set is fairly limited in both timeframe and locations.
 Currently, it only contains sightings from 1/1/2010 to 1/13/2010 in the United States and Canada.

 ### Recommendations
+Some recommendations to improve the sight going forward and overcome the above limitations are:
+  1. The input fields/filters could be made less stringent using an autofill option as a user types or perhaps the input fields could be changed to drop down menus instead.
+  2. It would be a great addition to pull data from a global live source so that the data table is continuously updated and current as well as not limited to just the two countries.